fangjian0423/azure-container-apps-java-samples/spring-petclinic-microservices/README.md

 3. Modify the code in your forked repository and push to your forked repository.

 4. Go to your forked `azure-container-apps-java-samples` repository, navigate to the `GitHub Actions` tab, choose `Publish Petclinic images` workflow, and click `Run workflow`, then fill in the repository url of Spring Pet clinic microservices with your forked Petclinic repository url.
+The image tag version is optional for your customized images, you can leave it empty to use the default value `latest`.

    :::image type="content" source="resources/build-your-own-images.png" alt-text="Screenshot of build customized images.":::